wein.plus

 Despite seemingly suggestive synonyms or morphological similarities, it should not be confused with the varieties Orléans (Hartheunisch) or Ranfol.
 The numerous grape varieties with the name part "Heunisch" are not all related to each other.
 Most of them no longer have any significance and are only in vineyards for historical reasons (e.g. Geilweilerhof and Domaine de Vassal).
 The Gouais Blanc variety (France) is genetically identical to Weißer Heunisch (Germany), although the development of the two varieties has been different.

 Many of the synonyms were sometimes used "crosswise" for several Heunisch varieties.
-The German name Heunisch dates back to the early Middle Ages and was supposedly first mentioned in the 11th century as "hunisce druben".
+The German name Heunisch dates back to the early Middle Ages and was allegedly first mentioned in the 11th century as "hunisce druben".
 It is associated with the Huns and is said to have been brought to Europe by them.

 However, this hypothesis is difficult to prove.
 For many centuries, the terms "Heunisch" (for "coarse") and "Fränkisch" (for "fine") were the only wine or quality designations and did not refer to a specific variety.
 A reliable reference was made in 1546 in the famous "Kreütter Buch" by Hieronymus Bock (1498-1554: "Die großen feiste (dicke) Hynische Drauben, welche umb (wegen) ihrer schnelle würckung willen, von etlichen scheiss Drauben genandt werden".
 The varieties of the Heunisch group: